kelllyy101/fullstack-digital-products-store-django/README.md

 [Return to top](#Strings_Attached)
 # Development Process
 ## Project planning and documentation in GitHub
-GitHub Issues were used to document the development steps undertaken in the project.
-Two issue templates, for [User Epics]() and [User Stories]() were used.
+GitHub Issues were used to document the development steps undertaken in the project and [User Stories]() were used.
 Various labels were employed to enable quick identification of issue type including Bugs, User Epics, User Stories and Style.
 MoSCoW prioritisation was employed using the labels must-have, should-have and could-have.
-To break the project into manageable sprints, GitHub Projects was used to provide a Kanban board onto which the issues were posted, moving them from 'Todo' to 'In Progress' to 'Done' as they were completed in turn.
-The iterations are documented here - [Iteration 1] The User Epics and their related User Stories are as follows:
+To break the project into manageable sprints, GitHub Projects was used to provide a Kanban board onto which the issues were posted, moving them from 'Todo' to 'In Progress' to 'Done' as they were completed as seen [here](https://github.com/users/kelllyy101/projects/3)
-- Epic : [).
-    - Story : [)
-    - Story : [)

 ## Data Model
 ### Products App
 ![Entity-relationship diagram for models](image)
 ### Checkout App
 ![Entity-relationship diagram for models](image)
 - Data validation

+### Blog App

 # Payments Integration
-I have integrated Stripe with the aid the the final walk through project with Code-Institute
+I have integrated Stripe with the aid the the final walk through project with Code-Institute.

 # Testing
 - Manual testing
 - Automated testing